dsebastien/modernWebDevBuild/README.md

 ```

 In the above:
-* baseURL: is mandatory otherwise modules will not be loaded correctly
 * defaultJSExtensions: is mandatory so that extensions don't have to be specified when importing modules
 * transpiler: is set to 'none' because we don't use in-browser transpilation
 * paths